xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 =================================
+3.6.3	Nov 11, 2014
     -bug (dkulp) Fix problem of stars using a single RGB node per concentric layer not displaying correctly.
+	-enh (sean) Moved "Create Whole House Model" button to be higher on the screen.
+This helps people with lower resolution computers.
+	-enh (sean) reformatted Pinwheel screen so that it does not take as much screen to draw form.
 3.6.2	Nov 7, 2014
     -enh (dkulp) Tree360 and Tree270 can now specify which strand to use for the first column when exporting and individual model.
                     This allows the exported models to work around issues with the 12:00 first strand for Nutcracker but the first